HopeMWatson/code-walkthrough-lwt-style-is-everything/README.md

 One aspect of this workshop I didn't have time to address is Windows friendly instructions; it is written for MacOS and linux.
 If you want to make this workshop Windows friendly please feel free to contribute.
+I also would have combined the sqlfluff and dbt CI build steps if more time had allowed for pipeline efficiency.

 # Acknowledgements
 Firstly, I have to thank the dbt Labs teams since I'm building on prior art from the long lived jaffle shop.